 Private Development History

-In October 1999, the County Board adopted a Pilot Green Building Incentive Program based on the USGBC’s LEED rating system to evaluate special exception site plan requests for bonus density and/or height.
+In October 1999, the County Board adopted a Pilot Green Building Incentive Program based on the US Green Building Council’s LEED rating system to evaluate special exception site plan requests for bonus density and/or height.
 The original incentive program offered bonus density up to .25 FAR exclusively for office buildings achieving LEED Silver certification.

 Although many developers expressed interest in the pilot program, only one project applied and received bonus density in exchange for a LEED Silver certification.
 After more than three years of experience and feedback, Arlington County updated and expanded the Green Building Density Incentive Program in 2003.
 The updated program allowed the County Board to consider requests from all types of site plan developments (office, residential and mixed-use) at all four levels of LEED certification.
 In 2003, the County’s Green Building Fund was also established.
 Developers who did not commit to LEED certification contributed to the Fund at a rate of $0.03 per square foot.
 If the developer later achieved LEED certification, the contribution would be refunded.
 The Green Building Fund is available for education and outreach to the developers and the community on green building issues.